Q: What is Amazon Rekognition?

 If you require other types of inappropriate content to be detected in images, please reach out to us using the feedback process outlined later in this section.

-Q. How can I ensure that Rekognition meets my adult image and video detection use case?
+Q: How can I ensure that Amazon Rekognition meets accuracy goals for my image or video moderation use case?

 You can use the ‘MinConfidence’ parameter in your API requests to balance detection of content (recall) vs the accuracy of detection (precision).
-If you reduce ‘MinConfidence’, you are likely to detect most of the inappropriate content, but are also likely to pick up content that is not actually explicit or suggestive.
-If you increase ‘MinConfidence’ you are likely to ensure that all your detected content is actually explicit or suggestive but some inappropriate content may not be tagged.
-For examples on how to use ‘MinConfidence’ for images, please refer to the documentation here.
+If you reduce ‘MinConfidence’, you are likely to detect most of the inappropriate content, but are also likely to pick up content that is not actually inappropriate.
+If you increase ‘MinConfidence’ you are likely to ensure that all your detected content is truly inappropriate but some content may not be tagged.

 Please send us your requests through AWS Customer Support.
 Amazon Rekognition continuously expands the types of inappropriate content detected based on customer feedback.
 Please note that illegal content (such as child pornography) will not be accepted through this process.

 Q: What is Facial Analysis?